aws/aws-cli/awscli/examples/s3/sync.rst

 **Example 1: Sync all local objects to the specified bucket**

-The following ``sync`` command syncs objects from a local diretory to the specified prefix and bucket by uploading the local files to S3.
+The following ``sync`` command syncs objects from a local directory to the specified prefix and bucket by uploading the local files to S3.
 A local file will require uploading if the size of the local file is different than the size of the S3 object, the last modified time of the local file is newer than the last modified time of the S3 object, or the local file does not exist under the specified bucket and prefix.
 In this example, the user syncs the